Updated Mar 01, 2026

 • Listing Photos: A one-to-many relationship to store multiple images per property.

 You might also create collections for Tenants to store renter profiles and Payments to track rent transactions and deposits.
+Use Magic Add to create these collections by simply describing what you need—tell it "add a collection to track tenant payment history with dates and amounts," and the AI generates the appropriate structure.

 To view and edit these collections, click the database icon.
 Replace the template's placeholder data with your actual property details.
 If additional fields are needed, click "Add Properties" to customize the database to your specific requirements.